peterboddev/vibespacdemo/DYNAMIC_ROUTES.md

 ### 8. CodeBuild Integration

 The `buildspec.yml` includes:
-- Route generation in the pre-build phase
+- Optional route generation in the pre-build phase (with graceful fallback)
-- CDK synthesis with generated routes
+- CDK synthesis with generated or default routes
 - Automated deployment with approval controls
 - Artifact caching for faster builds
+- Error handling to prevent build failures from route generation issues

 ### 9. Example Usage